HackYourFuture/Node.js/week1/README.md

 ## 4. HTTP

-When you've typed in a URL you might've seen the letters HTTP at the beginning of it, i.e. `http://www.hackyourfuture.net`.
-It stands for Hypertext Transfer Protocol and is the basic way of sending requests and receiving responses.
+If you've every typed in a URL you might've seen the letters HTTP at the beginning of it, i.e. `http://www.hackyourfuture.net`.
+It stands for **Hypertext Transfer Protocol** and it is the basic way of sending requests and receiving responses.

 Like verbal communication, there's the _content_ (WHAT you are saying) and the _style_ (HOW you are saying it).
 HTTP refers to the \***\*style\*\*** of online communication.
 How you communicate over the web is done through specific HTTP methods (also called HTTP verbs), that describe what type of request is being made.
 The most important ones are: